rog-golang-buddies/rapidmidiex-research/examples/wspingpong/README.md

 # TODO

-- [x] A simple custom http-server with just one route
+- [x] A simple custom http-server without a mux
 - [x] Separate server in separate cmd (run with `go run cmd/wsppsrv/main.go`)
 - [x] Client app for easy testing (run with `go run cmd/wsppclient/main.go`)
-- [ ] Upgrade client-connections to websocket-connections
+- [x] Upgrade client-connections to websocket-connections (`/openandclosewebsocket`-route)
 - [ ] Store all connected clients and show them all on page refresh
 - [ ] Add a bubbletea-TUI
 - [ ] ...